ferrucc-io/ferruccio/src/pages/magecart/index.md

 The software should have the following features:

 * It should visit a our website and download all of its javascript.
+Even the inline scripts.

 * Every x minutes it should load our website, download its static assets and compare them with the ones it has in memory.
 If there's a change in any of these files it should be able to send an alert.